 • Each school must submit an annual board-approved report detailing Prop 28 expenses, including the types of arts education programs offered, the number of staff, the number of pupils served, and the number of school sites providing arts education programs.

-Up-to-date Prop 28 Resources
+CDE Prop 28 FAQ

-Stay Up to Date Around Prop 28
+Stay Up-To-Date Around Prop 28

-Subscribe to the California Department of Education's Proposition 28 listserv by sending a blank message to [email protected].
-The purpose of the listserv is to provide LEAs and other interested parties important information, such as notifications regarding the release of additional program information related to the Prop 28 Arts and Music in Schools program.
-Questions regarding Prop 28 implementation can be sent to the California Department of Education Career and College Transition Division by emailing [email protected].
+Subscribe to the California Department of Education’s Proposition 28 listserv by sending a blank message to [email protected].
+The purpose of the listserv is to provide LEAs and other interested parties important information, such as notifications regarding the release of additional program information related to the Prop 28 Arts and Music in Schools program.Questions regarding Prop 28 implementation can be sent to the California Department of Education Career and College Transition Division by emailing [email protected].